 So, add this to our list of Dennis Peron’s accomplishments: he helped expedite an end to US intervention in Vietnam.

 The piece I wrote about him all those years ago ends with a scene from the hospital:

 “… He was pressing a joint on a middle-aged nurse.
 ‘Oh, come on,’ he bantered, ‘I know you want to try it.
 Just out of curiosity.
 Here, take it home.
 Wait till your husband is out somewhere.
 Open the windows and light up.
 No one’ll ever know.’

 “The nurse looked suspiciously at the joint and asked where it was from.
 ‘Columbia,’ Dennis said.
 ‘Where are you from?’

 “‘Nicaragua.’
 She patted Dennis on the arm and didn’t take the joint.
 On the way out she turned back to him.
 ‘I hear it’s very good from Thailand.’

 “Dennis beamed.
 “You want Thai, huh?
 All right, come back this afternoon around five and I’ll have some for you.'”

 The next day he underwent surgery.
 A rod was inserted where his thigh had been shattered.

 * I just scanned in some typed pages from the interview.
 I had a portable tape recorder and did my own transcribing.
-This is primary source material for some future historian who sees that Dennis was our Rosa Parks.
-And for you!
+This is primary source material for some future historian who recognizes that Dennis was the Rosa Parks of the medical marijuana movement.